-I met my hero, David Attenborough, at a book signing at Borders in Oxford.
+Meeting David Attenborough at a book signing in Oxford.

-When last week I told my children Cleo, 18, and Rupert, 14, that he was coming to Oxford they both leapt at the chance of meeting this Great Human Being.
-They have been brought up on a diet of David Attenborough and have also been inspired by him.
-Cleo started queuing at 1.30pm and managed to get sixth from the very front of the queue.
-Splendid work, Cleo!
+Back in 2008, when I told my children Cleo, then 18, and Rupert, 14, that David Attenborough was coming to Oxford they both leapt at the chance of meeting this Great Human Being.
+They were brought up on a diet of David Attenborough TV series.
+Cleo started queuing at 1.30pm and managed to get sixth from the front of the queue.
 By the time I arrived at 3.15pm a long, long queue snaked between the aisles of books.

 At 3.30pm light applause signalled the Great Man’s arrival.
 I found myself spontaneously clapping vigorously and heard myself whooping out loud, thrilled to be breathing the same air as David Attenborough.